ilya-spy/adk-agentic-writer/src/adk_agentic_writer/protocols/README.md

 This folder contains **pure interface definitions** using Python's `Protocol` from typing.
 Protocols define **what** agents can do, not **how** they do it.

+## Communication Model

+**All agents communicate via `process_task` using `AgentTask` objects.**

+Higher-level protocols (`ContentProtocol`, `EditorialProtocol`) are expressed as tasks with specific parameters.
+This allows:
+- Agents to decide which teams and workflows to use
+- Orchestration through task-based coordination
+- Output reuse across stages via `output_key` and `input_keys`

 ## Available Protocols

 ### AgentProtocol (Required)